 The name Parnick disappears among my direct ancestors, but I did a quick search on Ancestry and the name has been carried on.
 I found 295 records of Birth, Marriage or Death with an exact spelling of Parnick.
 A quick review of the results show that most these Parnick’s lived in eastern Tennessee, just like my 4th great grandfather.
 I’ll bet many of these Parnick’s are somehow connected to my Parnick.
 If anyone finds this post while researching a Parnick, let me know how we connect.

 Earl and Pearl – Humorous

 I wrote about my paternal grandparents for the 2020 prompt “Close to Home”.
 My grandmother, Pearl Osborne, 1893-1972, was called “Nanny” by her grandchildren.
 My grandfather, Earl LaFara, 1888-1928, died at the age of 40 when his children were very young.
-He was not often spoken of by my grandmother, my father or my aunt.
+When he was spoken of by my grandmother, my father or my aunts, he was referred to as “Daddy“.
 At some point, while I was doing genealogy research, it struck me that my grandparents’ names rhymed.
 I find it humorous to think they were Earl and Pearl.
 And, I have not found any other married couples in my family tree with rhyming names.
 If you have any, let me know.

 Patience Hope – Special